kevinliao-ai/suna/README.md

 See the [Self-Hosting Guide](./docs/SELF-HOSTING.md) for detailed manual setup instructions.

-The wizard will guide you through all necessary steps to get your Suna instance up and running.
+The wizard will guide you through all necessary steps to get your AniSora instance up and running.
 For detailed instructions, troubleshooting tips, and advanced configuration options, see the [Self-Hosting Guide](./SELF-HOSTING.md).

 ## Contributing